akdemironur/helix-config/README.md

 # helix-config

 My [Helix Editor](https://github.com/helix-editor/helix) config.
-Actually it is working like a charm out of the box so I configured not much.
+Actually, Helix Editor is working like a charm out of the box, so I didn't have to configure much.